 - Accessing apps and browsing the Internet

 - Viewing a GPS device or map on a smartphone

-Although cell phones and other electronic devices are frequently associated with distracted driving, there are many additional ways your attention can be dangerously divided.
+Although cell phones and other electronic devices are often associated with distracted driving, there are many other ways your attention can be dangerously divided.

 Eating and Drinking

-For many drivers, time in the car also functions as mealtime or snacktime.
-When eating or drinking, drivers are likely to take one or both hands off of the wheel.
+For many drivers, time in the car also functions as mealtime or snack time.
+When eating or drinking, drivers are likely to take one or both hands off the wheel.
 They might also take their eyes from the road.
-And, in the event of a spill, their attention will be diverted from the task at hand, potentially resulting in an accident.
+And, if there’s a spill, their attention will be diverted from the task at hand, potentially resulting in an accident.